 In this article, we’ll be answering all your questions regarding lupin poisoning.
 We’ll cover the symptoms of lupin poisoning, what to do if you suspect your cat has been poisoned, and how you can prevent your cat from getting poisoned by a lupin.

 Let’s get started!

-Are Lupins Poisonous to Cats?
+Are Lupins Poisonous or toxic to Cats?

 The poisonous effects of lupins aren’t well-established, even on the ASPCA.
 That said, lupins are regarded as moderately poisonous to cats.
 If ingested in large quantities, lupin poisoning can produce potentially life-threatening effects.
 Some of the more common effects include excess salivation, vomiting, diarrhea, and difficulty breathing.